Ashley Reservoir

-Ashley Reservoiris a reservoir in Holyoke, Massachusetts, United States.
+Ashley Reservoir is a reservoir in Holyoke, Massachusetts, United States.
 A Class II hazard reservoir, it is the secondary drinking supply for the city of Holyoke.
 The reservoir, consisting of Wright Pond and Ashley Pond, has an impound capacity of more than 795 e6USgal of water and a safe yield of 2.1 e6USgal of water per day.

 The reservoir's construction finished and it became fully operational in 1897.
 Ashley Reservoir is connected to a smaller reservoir McLean Reservoir, named after Holyoke Water Works Commissioner Hugh McLean, through a water-pumping plant that is operated by the Holyoke Water Works.
 The reservoir has a surrounding gravel road open to civilian recreational use.

 Ecology

 The reservoir is home to populations of bears, deer, geese, ducks, beavers, and many other animal species.
 Maple, oak and red and white pine line the uplands, with red osier, alder, buttonbush and other wetlands shrubs closer to the water.
 Sunfish and milfoil can be seen underwater.